 One of the challenges involved in researching food retail is the lack of baseline data on availability, price, and selection of products throughout the City.
 Surveying and monitoring this type of information is not currently conducted at the City level, which contributes to the difficulty of assessing the amount of local food currently sold in Oakland, as well as those areas where improvements in food access, selection, and affordability are most critically needed.
 Although the data presented in this chapter represents an attempt to quantify and measure food retail, it should be noted that there is a substantial need for more concrete data on food.
-Surveys that target accessibility, affordability, nutrition, and sustainability indices of all food retail (traditional food retail establishments as well as farmers' markets and other community food retail) should be incorporated into food systems planning in order to monitor change over time at both the City and neighborhood level.
+In particular, it fails to actually measure price, selection, or cultural appropriateness of food both at the City level and within neighborhoods - critical food qualities for food security.
+These measurements also do not account for the amount of fresh, nutritious, or local food, of which this broad assessment intends to increase consumption as a component of food system sustainability.
+Surveys that target accessibility, affordability, nutrition, and sustainability indices of all food retail (traditional food retail establishments as well as farmers' markets and other community food retail) and provide a "community food index" could be incorporated into food systems planning in order to monitor change over time at both the City and neighborhood level.